-Two essential omissions should be noted in the animations: 1.
-Only a limited number of boat positions are represented.
-If you engage in a few minutes of random motor activity, the entire environment should be filled with boat positions.
-2. The connection of successive positions $P$ of the boat cannot be captured in an animation.
-The perception of the boat's movement involves a continuous (smooth) line of boats.
-The red line represents this continuous connection but does not actually show boats.
-Therefore, you need to create a hybrid perceptual representation, which you can only really perceive by actually moving a boat in the water.
+30 Two essential omissions should be noted in the animations: 1.
+Only a limited number of glass positions are represented.
+If you engage in a few minutes of random motor activity, the entire environment should be filled with glass positions.
+2. The connection of successive positions P of the glass cannot be captured in an animation.
+The perception of the glass movement involves a continuous (smooth) line of glasses.
+The red line represents this continuous connection but does not actually show glasses.
+Therefore, you need to create a hybrid perceptual representation, which you can only really perceive by actually moving a glass in the air.